-Learning outcomes for the Master's degree programme in Linguistics - Master's track Translation in Europe (Vertalen in Europa)
+Learning outcomes of the Master's degree programme in Linguistics - Master's track Vertalen in Europa (Translation in Europe)

-1. Knowledge and understanding

-Graduates have demonstrated knowledge and understanding in a field of study that builds upon and exceeds the level reached in the Bachelor's phase and are able to use specialist literature that requires knowledge of the latest developments in the field.

-- 1.1 advanced knowledge and understanding of concepts, principles, and theories in the field of translation studies and the comparative linguistics of modern European languages. - 1.2 the ability to make connections between theory/analysis and empiricism in the field of translation studies and comparative linguistics. - 1.3 knowledge of recent developments in the field of translation studies. - 1.4 experience with the methods, strategies, and techniques used to conduct work and research in the field of translation studies and comparative linguistics. - 1.5 the ability to independently develop new ideas for research in the field of translation studies or comparative linguistics. - 1.6 specialist knowledge of interactions between translation studies, comparative linguistics, and other disciplines.
+The Master's degree level in line with the Dublin Descriptors Learning outcomes for the Master's degree programme in Linguistics - Master's track Vertalen in Europa (Translation in Europe) Trans- lates to 1.
+Knowledge and understanding Graduates have demonstrated knowledge and understanding in a field of study that builds upon and exceeds the level reached in the Bachelor's phase and are able to use specialist literature that requires knowledge of the latest developments in the field.
+Students who have completed the Master's degree programme in this track have demonstrated: 1.1 advanced knowledge and understanding of concepts, principles, and theories in the field of translation studies and the comparative linguistics of modern European languages 1.2 the ability to make connections between theory/ analysis and empiricism in the field of translation studies and comparative linguistics 1.3 knowledge of recent developments in the field of translation studies 1.4 experience with the methods, strategies, and techniques used to conduct work and research in the field of translation studies and comparative linguistics 1.5 the ability to independently develop new ideas for research in the field of translation studies or comparative linguistics 1.6 specialist knowledge of interactions between translation studies, comparative linguistics, and other disciplines.
+1.1 1.2 1.3 1.4 1.5